AyenGee/CodSoft/README.md

 # CodSoft
-A blogging platform project for my internship and CodSoft.
+A blogging platform project for my internship at CodSoft.